 Matching the streamlined theme of the cabin is the Volkswagen Passat’s optional straightforward multimedia system.
 Although it seems a little small in the expansive dash, the 6.3-inch touchscreen is responsive, and the system is easy to use overall.
 Apple CarPlay and Android Auto are standard with this system, providing onscreen navigation, and integration is seamless.
 This system is standard on all models except the base trim, which gets a smaller 5-inch screen and isn’t smartphone compatible.

 One tiny Volkswagen gripe: Although I appreciate the tuning and volume knobs flanking the screen, using the tuning knob requires one too many steps.
 Just turning it doesn’t change the station; you have to push it after you’ve made your selection, which seems unnecessary.

-In back, there's plenty of headroom and legroom for two adults on comfortable, lightly bolstered seats, but the middle spot isn't really an option.
-It's narrow, and legroom is crowded by a large center floor hump.
+In back of the Volkswagen Passat, there’s plenty of headroom and legroom for two adults on comfortable, lightly bolstered seats, but the middle spot isn’t really an option.
+It’s narrow, and legroom is crowded by a large center floor hump.
 As detailed in our Car Seat Check, two child-safety seats fit with ease thanks to easy-access lower Latch anchors and ample room.

 It’s a similar story for cargo room, where the Passat’s trunk is a smidge smaller than the full-size sedan competition.
 Against the mid-sizers, it offers a bit less room than the Accord but more than the Camry.

-The backseat goes down in a 60/40 split via trunk-area levers for more storage space, and there's also a handy center pass-through for carrying long items.
+The rear seat goes down in a 60/40 split via trunk-area levers for more storage space, and there’s also a handy center pass-through for carrying long items.